History of the Queensland Police: 1939

-1939

 The King's Commendation for Brave Conduct was instituted by King George VI to acknowledge brave acts by civilians and members of the military in non-warlike circumstances during a time of war or in peacetime where the action would not otherwise be recognised by an existing award.

 Legislation provides police with selection of and control over civilian air-raid wardens.
 Police officers were involved in enrolling and training wardens to receive and pass on news of raids from Defence Information Centres.

 A seven-month-long "School of Instruction in Criminal Investigation Work" course was established.

 New barracks at Petrie Terrace were built to replace the old structure used since 1883 at a cost of £40,000.
 It provided a training centre for recruits and a home for 104 single men performing duty in central Brisbane.

 1940s

 1940

 The system of interchange of detectives and the sharing of knowledge with New South Wales and Victoria police continues, with one Queensland detective working in Sydney and the other in Melbourne.

 The King's Police Medal becomes the King's Police and Fire Services Medal and was awarded for acts of exceptional courage and skill or who exhibit conspicuous devotion to duty.
 First awarded to Constable Athol Haines on 28 July 1943.

 The George Medal was established by order of King George VI on 4 September, was given for acts of great bravery.
 First awarded to Constable 1/c Osmond Cislowski on 11 May 1956.

 The number of women in the Women Police Section increases to nine in response to the extra demands on policing during World War II.

+Thomas Baty pointed out the advantages of scientific methods in investigative police work in the examination of bullets, documents, clothing, and stains.
+He was placed in charged of the newly organised Scientific (Technical) Section which undertook forensic laboratory work.